cilium/cilium/Documentation/gettingstarted.rst

 So with this we see Cilium's ability to segment containers based purely on a container-level identity label.
-This means that the end user can apply security policies without knowing anything about the IP address of the container IP or requiring some complex mechanism to ensure that containers of a particular service are assigned an IP address in a particular range.
+This means that the end user can apply security policies without knowing anything about the IP address of the container or requiring some complex mechanism to ensure that containers of a particular service are assigned an IP address in a particular range.